st003/flashcards/README.md

 ### Installing

 Copy the project to your local machine.
-From the project root directory, open a terminal and create a virtual environment by running:
+From the flashcards-app directory, open a terminal and create a virtual environment by running:

 ```
 python -m venv venv